 - Carrabassett 100

 Listed below are the GPS routes of the two courses.
-Here at Strambecco, we use Velo viewer, a top route-viewing software used by the top World Tour cycling teams to look at things such as stage profiles and specific data before races.
+Here at Strambecco, we use Velo viewer, a top route-viewing software the top World Tour cycling teams use to look at things such as stage profiles and specific data before races.
 Below are the three race courses in a unique interactive 3-d course profile map that you can play with and use as a visual representation of what you will be riding.
 There is also a map of the course with distances.
 Enjoy!